 Of course, you may just decide to listen to your favorite podcast instead.
 For inspiration, check our lists of the best nature podcasts and environmental podcasts.

-Try grabbing an Audible subscription, and you can listen to as many books as you like or sign up to Amazon Music for a massive range of pretty much any music for any taste - all streaming for zero waste listening, what’s more.
+Try grabbing an Audible subscription, and you can listen to as many books as you like, or sign up to Amazon Music for a massive range of pretty much any music for any taste - all streaming for zero waste listening, what’s more.

 We always have something to do.
 Whether at work or home, it’s a never-ending cycle of long to-do lists and action plans.
 However, to care for yourself, a simple idea is to set days where you do nothing.

-Our brains need to take a rest from mental stress.
+Our brains need to take rest from mental stress.
 We’re usually on to something, and it’s easy to feel guilty when we’re doing nothing.
 Ensure you put your phones and computer away.
 Sleep, have a nature walk, or just daydream.
 Just do nothing.

 Why immerse yourself in warm water?
 A study found out that whole-body immersion increases oxygen supply to the body and lowers stress.
 Immersion bathing, but not shower bathing, exerts hyperthermic action that induces increased blood flow and metabolic waste elimination, which may afford physical refreshment.
 Immersion bathing could improve both physical and emotional aspects of quality of life6.